 What is Obanzai?

-Obanzai (おばんざい) is a traditionaln food in Japan that originated in Kyoto, Japan.
-This distinctive cuisine has been passed through generations and has been altered to suit one’s preference.
-Obanzai is a common term for everyday dishes and prepared meals.
-Nowadays, Obanzai is referred to as a cultural heritage not just of Kyoto but also of Japan.
+Obanzai (おばんざい) is a traditional food in Japan that originated in Kyoto, Japan.
+This distinctive cuisine runs down in several generations.
+There were also some alterations to fit one’s preference.
+Nonetheless, Obanzai is a common term for everyday dishes and prepared meals.
+Nowadays, Obanzai is a cultural heritage not just of Kyoto but also of Japan.

-One rule of preparing Obanzai that should never be bent is that at least half of the ingredients must be produced or processed in Kyoto.
+There’s one rule of preparing Obanzai that locals never bend.
+It is that at least half of the ingredients must be produced or processed in Kyoto.
 Originally, all ingredients must be acquired in Kyoto for it to be considered an Obanzai.
 However, due to some challenges with some ingredients and some alterations in the menu, it is now generally acceptable to procure at least half of it locally.

 A typical Obanzai consists of one soup, one main dish, two side dishes, and a cup of steamed rice.
-It is normally made of ingredients that can last for a long period of time.
-This way, it can be prepared way ahead of time and can be consumed whenever needed.
+The ingredients normally last for a long period of time.
+This way, people can prepare this way ahead of time.
+Hence, they can consume it in the future.

 Today, Obanzai is typically spelled in Hiragana.
-However, in the oldest record of everyday dishes that was published in 1849, Obanzai was originally spelled in Kanji, “番菜”.
+However, in the oldest record of everyday dishes published in 1849, its original spelling in is Kanji, “番菜”.
 This record is called Nenjū bansai roku 年中番菜録.
 Though in Nenjū bansai roku, 番菜 is pronounced as “Banzai”.
 Ban “番” means everyday while Zai “菜” means side dish.
 To make it simple, Obanzai means daily home cooking.

 It was only until 1970’s that Obanzai has become popular and people started pronouncing it as it is.
 This was the era when travellers started coming to Japan and the tourism industry began booming.
-Thus, the word Obanzai was introduced though a book published in 1964.
+Thus, a book in 1964 introduces the word Obanzai.

 Like in other cuisines, planning is crucial.
 It is important to determine the courses to be served.
 The most common Obanzai menu consists of three courses and one soup.
-Take note that variations can be done depending on the event, season, and other factors needed to be considered.
+Furthermore, one can do variations depending on the event.
+Also, consider the season and other factors that may affect it.